Infant mortality: African American

-Others believe black women are predisposed to a higher IMR, meaning ancestrally speaking, all women from African descent should experience an elevated rate.
-This theory is quickly disproven by looking at foreign-born African immigrants, these women come from a completely different social context and are not prone to the higher IMR experienced by American-born black women.

-Arline Geronimus, a professor at the University of Michigan School of Public Health calls the phenomenon "weathering".
+While others believe all women from African descent are predisposed to a higher IMR, foreign-born African immigrants, coming from a completely different social context, are not prone to the higher IMR experienced by American-born black women.
+Arline Geronimus, a professor at the University of Michigan School of Public Health, calls the phenomenon "weathering".
 She claims constantly dealing with disadvantages and racial prejudice causes black women's birth outcomes to deteriorate with age.
 Therefore, younger black women may experience stress with pregnancy due to social and economic factors, but older women experience stress at a compounding rate and therefore have pregnancy complications aside from economic factors.

 Mary O. Hearst, a professor in the Department of Public Health at Saint Catherine University, researched the effects of segregation on the African American community to see if it contributed to the high IMR in black children.
 Hearst claims that residential segregation contributes to the high rates because of the political, economic, and health implications it poses on black mothers regardless of their socioeconomic status.
 Racism, economic disparities, and sexism in segregated communities are all examples of the daily stressors that pregnant black women face, and are risk factors for conditions that can affect their pregnancies such as pre-eclampsia and hypertension.

 Studies have also shown that high IMR is due to the inadequate care that pregnant African Americans receive compared to other women in the country.
 In another study, it was shown that Black patients were more likely to receive ibuprofen after surgery instead of oxycodone.
-This unequal treatment stems from the idea that there are racial medical differences and is also rooted in racial biases and controlled images of black women.
-Because of this unequal treatment, research on maternal and prenatal care received by African American women and their infants, finds that black women do not receive the same urgency in medical care; they are also not taken as seriously regarding pain they feel or complications they think they are having, as exemplified by the complications tennis-star Serena Williams faced during her delivery.
+This unequal treatment stems from the misconception of racial medical differences, as well as racial biases and controlled images of black women.
+Because of this, research on maternal and prenatal care received by African American women and their infants finds that black women do not receive the same urgency in medical care; they are also not taken as seriously regarding pain they feel or complications they think they are having, as exemplified by the complications tennis player Serena Williams faced during her delivery.